mesonbuild/meson/docs/markdown/snippets/buildtype_toggles.md

 Similarly we have added a toggle option to select the version of Visual Studio C runtime to use.
-By default it uses the debug runtime DLL debug builds and release DLL for release builds but this can be manually changed with the new build type option.
+By default it uses the debug runtime DLL debug builds and release DLL for release builds but this can be manually changed with the new base option `b_vscrt`.